Jvieyrah/Trivia/README.md

 # Trivia

-This is a educational React project we've done at Trybe, it's proposal is to make a questions and answers game, with a specific timer for the answers, calculating the player's score in case of a hit.
+This is a educational React project we've developed at Trybe, it's proposal is to make a questions and answers game, with a specific timer for the answers, calculating the player's score in case of a hit.
 It also gives the option of consulting the ranking of the players and also access to the settings to be able to customize the game.

 IN COLABORATION WITH